maccallumlab/meld/CONTRIBUTING.md

 Contributions to MELD are welcome.
 The preferred approach is to fork and submit a pull request.

+## Documentation

+Scientific software projects often have poor documentation, and MELD is no exception.
+As a development team we are working towards improving this situation.
+All new features should be well documented and efforts should be made to improve the documentation at every opportunity.

+We will follow the [Grand Unified Theory of Documentation](https://documentation.divio.com), where our documentation is broken into:
+- Tutorials
+  - Tutorials are lessons that guide the user through a series of steps to finish a project of some kind.
+This is where we show a beginner what they can do with MELD.
+  - These are learning oriented.
+You are the teacher and are responsible for what the student will do.
+- How-to Guides
+  - How-to guides take the reader through a series of steps to solve a real-world problem.
+  - These are recipes to achieve a desired outcome.
+  - They are goal oriented.
+- Explanation
+  - Explanations clarify and illuinate a particular topic.
+  - They are understanding oriented.
+- Reference
+  - Are technical descriptions of the machinery and how to operate it.
+  - In MELD, these come from the documentation in the source code itself.

 ## Style

 We use [black](https://github.com/ambv/black) for automatic code formatting.
 Just let it do its thing and live with the output.